Ernyoke/ervin-szilagyi-static-site/src/resume.md

 ### Accenture Romania

+- #### Software Product & Platform Engineering Associate Manager

+    *From August 2021 until the November 2022*

+    - I have no idea what I'm doing...

 - #### Software Product & Platform Engineering Specialist

-    *From August 2021 until the present*
+    *From August 2021 until the November 2022*

     - Cloud Engineer/Solutions Architect working mainly on AWS infrastructure in the automotive industry.
     - Assist in architect complex end-to-end cloud-based solutions for client needs.
 These solutions involved designing secure and usable APIs, and highly available and secure networks for the relevant services.